-In the event of severe weather or other emergencies, any possible cancellations or late openings will be announced to area radio and television broadcasts and posted on the university website.
+In the event of severe weather or other emergencies, any possible cancellations or late openings will be announced to area radio and television broadcasts, posted on the university website and through our Emergency notification app: CapTechUSafe.

 The university maintains a recorded message at 301-369-2800 or 888-522-7486 and posts a weather advisory on the website when possible.
 Because equipment or power failures can interfere with the recorded message, you should listen to the radio or TV.